argoproj/argo-events/docs/sensors/trigger-conditions.md

 > v1.0 and after

-`Conditions` is a new feature to replace `Circuit` and `Switch`.
-With `conditions`, triggers can be executed based on different dependency conditions.
+Triggers can be executed based on different dependency `conditions`.

 An example with `conditions`: